kylerosser/emergent-behaviour/README.md

 - A dead cell with 3 alive neighbors is reborn
 - An alive cell with 2 or 3 alive neighbors survives
 - All other cells die
-These rules are applied across all cells simultaneously each iteration of the simulation.
+These rules are applied across all cells simultaneously at each iteration of the simulation.

+Use `SPACE` to pause/play the simulation and `MOUSE1` to toggle cells while paused.

 ## Boids
 [Boids](https://en.wikipedia.org/wiki/Boids) (bird-oids) is a simulation that models the flocking behavior of birds by applying three basic rules:
 - Separation (avoiding collisions)
 - Alignment (matching the direction of nearby boids)
-- Cohesion (moving toward the average position of nearby boids) This results in realistic group formations of animal motion.
+- Cohesion (moving toward the average position of nearby boids)

+This results in realistic group formations of animal motion.

-## Ant Colony Simulation
+## Ants
+Ant Colony Simulations model how ants forage for food, and bring it back to their nests using only pheromone trails for navigation.

+Two different pheromone types are used:
+- A foraging pheromone excreted when the ant is searching for food
+- A retreating pheromone excreted when the ant is bringing food back to the nest

+While foraging, the ant moves in the direction with the greatest density of retreating pheromone, and while retreating, the foraging pheromone.

+The pheromones are blurred each iteration to simulate the diffusion of pheromones as they would in a real-life environment.